Are neurofeedback and biofeedback appropriate for you?

 What does a typical session look like?

-The first session is usually a consultation and assessment.
-You will also have the opportunity to try biofeedback.
-The second session is a physiological assessment called a Quantitative EEG, or QEEG.
-The result is a detailed map of brain function in 19 different areas of your brain, which will help us to develop a personalized training program.
+The first session is a physiological assessment called a Quantitative EEG, or QEEG.
+The result of QEEG is a detailed map of brain function in 19 different areas of your brain, which will help us to develop a personalized training program.
 A typical program consists of one to three neurofeedback trainings a week for several months in order to create lasting and substantial change.
+Programs can also include biofeedback, pyschotherapy, and neuromassage.
 Sessions are usually 50 or 75 minutes, though appointments can be shorter or longer.
-We may also recommend additional support, such as psychotherapy or massage to help you integrate the work.
-While our practitioners guide you through the process, neurofeedback requires an on going commitment and engagement.
+While our practitioners guide and support you through the process, neurofeedback requires an on-going commitment and engagement.

 Things to know before coming in for the first time: